nevermined-io/nvm-docs/docs/tutorials/assets.md

 What is an NFT?

-An NFT non-fungible-token is a token that represent the value of any digital asset that lives on the blockchain.
-Currently there are to mayor standards ERC721 and ERC1155
+An NFT non-fungible-token is a token that represents the value of any digital asset that lives on the blockchain.
+Currently there are two major standards ERC721 and ERC1155

 :::